Alfonso Cuarón takes us back to 1970s Mexico City in Roma, an exceptional tale about identity inspired by his own childhood memories.

-“When you grow up with someone you love, you don’t question her identity”.The words Alfonso Cuarón used to describe his childhood nanny Lio at the press conference in Venice couldn’t have been more accurate to give us an idea of what his new film Roma is all about.
-There are reasons why the director chose to dedicate his film to Lio, the most obvious being that the main character, Cleo (Yalitza Aparicio), is based on her, or, to put it more accurately, on Cuarón’s memory of her.
-Just like the director’s domestic was, in Cuarón’s own words, “part of my family – “or rather, we became her family”, Cleo is the one person that holds the whole story together and the one everything and everyone else revolve around.
+“When you grow up with someone you love, you don’t question her identity”.The words Alfonso Cuarón used to describe his childhood nanny Lio at the press conference in Venice couldn’t have been more accurate to give us an idea of what his new film, Roma, is all about.
+There are many reasons why the director chose to dedicate his film to Lio, the most obvious being that the main character, Cleo (Yalitza Aparicio), is based on her, or, to put it more accurately, on Cuarón’s memory of her.
+Just like the director’s domestic was, in Cuarón’s own words, “part of my family – or, rather, we became her family”, Cleo is not just the one person that holds the whole story together, but also the one everything and everyone else revolve around.
 Which, keeping in mind that Roma‘s events involve several families belonging to at least three if not four different social classes, is impressive to say the least.

-Just as the director’s household was “held together” by women, it is Cleo, Adela, Sra Sofía and the other women of this film that lead the narrative and allow Roma to be so much more than just a potrait of Mexico in the1970s.
+Just as the director’s household was “held together” by women, it is Cleo, Adela, Sra Sofía and the other women of this film that lead the narrative and allow Roma to be so much more than just a potrait of Mexico in the 1970s.
 Cuarón certainly does approach a series of extremely relevant socio-political themes, but Roma is also full of feelings.
-The language, the long sequences, the new type of black and white in which past and contemporary techniques are mixed together: all these elements bring us back to a different place, where time moves at its own pace and each nuance of grey brings a new emotion to the surface.
+The language, the long takes, the cinematography, a type of black and white that was conceived by mixing together past and contemporary techniques: all these elements bring us back to a different place, where time moves at its own pace and each nuance of grey brings a new emotion to the surface.

-Cleo and Sra Sofía’s bond with their families and each other is strong, but so is their connection to the audience.
+Cleo and Sra Sofía’s bonds with their respective families and with each other are strong, but so is their connection with the audience.
 Cuarón’s objective and nuanced way of building his narrative enables our own relationship with Cleo to grow stronger by the minute.
-We see her with the children, we watch her work, we witness every moment of her life and, as the film goes on, we suddenly realise her “world” has somehow become our world too.
+We see her with the children, we watch her work, we witness every moment of her life and, as the film goes on, we suddenly realise her “world” has somehow become our own, too.